Configuring your web server

 .psx format are not supported .
 You also need to provide the password for the certificate file.

 If you have extra infrastructure in front of the Enterprise server, such as a load balancer, additional configuration may be required.

 If you enable TLS after already setting the web server URL, note that you need to also change the web server URL to use HTTPS.
 That is, you need to update the URL to

 portswigger.net on port 443 activate your license and perform automatic software updates.
 For the best experience, we recommend allowing this access throughout your ongoing usage of the software, not only during initial installation.
 If your organization does not allow you to connect to the public internet directly, you can configure a network proxy that the Enterprise server can use to reach external domains, such as

 Enter the host name and port number for your proxy server, such as

 - If your proxy server requires a log in, enter a valid username and password that the Enterprise server can use to connect to the proxy.

-- If you also want to use the proxy server for connecting to an external email server, activate this option as well.
+- If you also want to use the proxy server for connecting to an SMTP server, activate this option as well.
 However, note that this option is only available if you use an unauthenticated proxy.
-For more information, see Configuring your email server.
+For more information, see the documentation on how to configure a connection to your SMTP server.